apache/flink/docs/ops/state/checkpoints.md

 configured via `state.checkpoints.dir` in the configuration files, and also can be specified for per job in the code.

-The current checkpoint directory layout which introduced by FLINK-8531 is as follows:
+The current checkpoint directory layout ([introduced by FLINK-8531](https://issues.apache.org/jira/browse/FLINK-8531)) is as follows:

 {% highlight yaml %}
 /user-defined-checkpoint-dir